List of Noah's Arc characters: Chance Counter-McIntyre

 Chance is an economics professor at a college.
 It is revealed during a flashback in the second episode that Noah was a student of his and that this is how they met.
 He is described as the voice of reason in the group.
-Chance is the love of Eddie.
+Chance is Eddie's partner.
 He also helps take care of Eddie's young daughter Kenya.
 In the pilot episode, Chance is shown giving up his apartment and moving in with Eddie.
 In the third episode of season 1, Eddie is shown having cheated on Chance with another guy from an online website while Chance alongside Noah, Alex, Ricky, Trey, and Wade watch through a window of the guy's home.
 This causes Chance to break up with Eddie and move in with his friend Noah.
 Despite their breakup, Chance still keeps his obligations to Kenya including picking her up from school and ballet.
 After his breakup with Eddie, Chance begins dating T-Money, a street gangster, to explore why Eddie cheated with a guy of similar nature.
 For a brief period, Chance abandons his professional attire to act and dress more like a thug.
 T-Money also gives Chance the nickname "Lil' C".
 Chance later reconciles with Eddie after Eddie proposes to him.
 In a deleted scene, Chance revealed to Eddie that he never had sex with T-Money.
 At the end of season 1, Chance and Eddie got married.

 In season 2, Chance helps his friends through their dilemma.
 In the fifth episode of season 2, Chance and Eddie allow Eddie's boss's wife stay at their home after she revealed to her husband that she was a lesbian.
 Eddie's boss ultimately fires Eddie.
 Chance later meets up with Eddie's boss to beg for Eddie's job back, which is successful after Eddie's boss confided in Chance.

 In Jumping the Broom, Chance and Eddie began having marriage problems when one of Chance's students Brandon (who is also Ricky's current love-interest) accompanies them to Martha's Vineyard.
 Brandon reveals that he has a crush on Chance and ultimately has sex with him.
 Chance later reveals this to Eddie and work together to move past their issues.